emonkak/vim-operator-comment/README.md

 # operator-comment

-**operator-comment** is a very simple plugin that only provides two operators for comment and uncomment.
+**operator-comment** is a very simple plugin that only provides two operators to comment out and uncomment.
 A comment format is only determined by 'commentstring' option.
 Plugin specific settings are nothing.

 ## Requirements